ToshioCP/tcsv/doc.md

 You need to put non-empty string to the entry.
 If the entry is empty, the field won't be added to the table in the main window.
 Then click on `Append Field` button twice.
-Two new rows appear.
+Two new rows appear.next to the row "field 1".
 Type "field 2" and "field 3" on the new two entries.

-The color of first and second button is white, and the third one is light blue.
-Light blue indicates that the row is selected.
+Now you mad three fields.
-If you want to select the first row, click on the first button.
+If you want to remove "field 3", delete the text.
-The three buttons works with the selected row.

-- `Insert Field` inserts a row before the selected row.
-- `Append Field` inserts a row after the selected row.
-- `Remove Field` removes the selected row.

-If no row is selected, `Insert Field` button inserts a row at the position zero and `Append Field` button appends a row at the end of the rows.
+Empty string makes no field.

 Click on the `Save` button at the bottom of the dialog, then the dialog disappears.
-Now, there is a header bar of the table in the main window.
+And the main window appears with fields you made.
-It has three fields, `field 1`, `field 2` and `field 3`.
+It has two fields, `field 1` and `field 2`.
+(The field `field 3` are deleted by you so it didn't appear on the main window.)

 ### Create/edit a record

 Double click the orange row or click on the row and press enter key, then the "Record Editor" dialog appears.
 There are two columns.
 "Header" and "Record".
-There are field names in the first column and their backgrounds are light gray.
+There are field names in the first column.
 The elements of the second column are text entries.
 Type something in the entries.
-For example, "one", "two" and "three".
+For example, "one" and "two".
-Click on the `Save` button, then the dialog disappears and there are three new data in the table in the main window.
+Click on the `Save` button, then the dialog disappears and there are a new record in the table.
-They're "one", "two" and "three which you have put in the entries in the dialog.
+They're "one" and "two" which you have put in the entries in the dialog.

 - If you click on a record, then the record is selected.
 The selected record is colored with orange.